Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

-The final relationships needed are those between the equilibrium adatom densities at the steps $\rho_{eq}^j$ and the terrace widths.
-These relationships reflect an effective repulsion between the steps owing to entropic and strain effects \cite{1999_Jeong_SurfSciRep34_171,2010_Patrone_PRE82_061601}.
-In our case, with two different types of steps, we use the relations
+The final expressions needed are those for the equilibrium adatom densities at the steps $\rho_\mathrm{eq}^j$ that enter the boundary conditions Eqs.~(\ref{eq:bc1}-\ref{eq:bc4}) and the vector $\mathcal{B}$.
+These expressions include an effective repulsion between the steps owing to entropic and strain effects.
+As in previous work \cite{1999_Jeong_SurfSciRep34_171,2010_Patrone_PRE82_061601}, we relate the equilibrium adatom density at a step to an adatom chemical potential $\mu_j$ via